Become A Volunteer

 If organizing a party sounds like fun to you, here are a few ways to get involved:

-- Our club picnic is held each summer.
-Set up, clean up, and welcome guests.
+• Our club picnic is a chance for members to meet and share a meal each summer.
+Help set up, clean up, and welcome guests.
 Plan some music and maybe a few lawn games.

-- Our Spaghetti Dinner fundraiser is held in May.
-Welcome guests, recruit new members, recruit raffle items from local businesses.
+• Our Spaghetti Dinner fundraiser is open to members and nonmembers and is held in May.
+Help welcome guests, recruit new members, and collect raffle items from local businesses.

-- When a street or heritage festival is planned in Macon, Swain, Graham or Jackson counties, club volunteers can use the opportunity to share information and recruit new members.
+• At street or heritage festivals in Macon, Swain, Graham or Jackson counties, volunteers are needed to share information and recruit new members.
 Our most popular booth in recent years has been Franklin’s PumpkinFest in October.
-Depending on the size of the event, the Special Events Coordinator typically requires 3 – 5 booth workers for each event.
+Depending on the size of the event, 3 – 5 booth workers are needed for each event.

 Board of Directors